 The GIS Map shape enables one to display and manage GIS (Geographic Information System) maps in the model.
-The GIS Region element to markup some closed area on the map was used and it's possible to add a new region or modify the region shape based on city of interest.
-Each point of the region has the latitude and longitude coordinates, defined in degrees.
+The GIS Region element to markup some closed area on the map was used, and it is possible to add a new region or modify the region shape.
+Each point of the region has latitude and longitude coordinates, defined in degrees.
 It is also possible to use a shapefile (.shp) as an input to build the region inside the City District.
 The definition of regions is very important because the logic inside the model is structured on different decision levels based on these boundaries.
 The agent that is charged to take these decisions is the Dispatcher that receives the latitude and longitude information from the incident.
-Using these values it is possible to determine which is the region that the incident belongs to.
+Using these values it is possible to determine which region (district) and station takes principal responsibility for the incident.